 Children’s passions and interests are key aspects of planning the day’s adventure.
 Review, recall and reflection discussions and activities enable children to develop behaviors and points-of-view that become habits.
 I’ll have my bag of tricks, with playful activities focused on the 7 Principles of Childhood and Nature, science, ecological principles, group bonding and building strong connections with nature and their community.
 Clothing appropriate for current weather conditions is required!

-November – Animal Allies: Giving thanks, connecting with nature, and service-to-nature projects
+Animal Allies: Connecting with nature, and service-to-nature projects

-December – Making Forts and Special Places: Weather, snow science, winter adaptations and shelter-building
+Making Forts and discovering Special Places: Weather, snow science, winter adaptations and shelter-building

 Observation and Contemplation